Skip to main content

 Intermediate

-Embarking on a testosterone optimization protocol involves a precise, individualized strategy designed to restore and improve vitality.
+Embarking on a testosterone optimization protocol involves a precise, individualized strategy designed to restore hormonal balance and improve vitality.
 These protocols, whether involving weekly intramuscular injections of Testosterone Cypionate for men or subcutaneous micro-doses for women, are not merely about administering a hormone; they represent a sophisticated recalibration of the endocrine system.
 A core aspect of this recalibration involves diligent monitoring, especially concerning cardiovascular markers like blood pressure, to ensure both efficacy and safety.

 Why Monitor Blood Pressure during Testosterone Optimization?